Simone-Alghisi/NixOS-config/README.md

 ## Dualboot
 In most cases, dualboot is quite easy given that it is possible to use OSProber and look for other OS to add to GRUB.
 However, sometimes things are not so easy: in particular, ["my" workaround](https://nixos.wiki/wiki/Dual_Booting_NixOS_and_Windows) is to [add a manual entry to GRUB by specifying Windows EFI UUID](./system/boot.nix#L14).

+## Upgrading
+Upgrading NixOS is fairly simple, you can read the [corresponding section](https://nixos.org/manual/nixos/stable/index.html#sec-upgrading) for other informations, or do the following:
+1. switch to the right channel through `nix-channel --add https://nixos.org/channels/channel-name nixos`.
+Of course, change `channel name` to the right channel (e.g. `nixos-22.05`);
+    > Be sure to include `nixos` parameter at the end.
+2. run `nixos-rebuild switch --upgrade`;

+and you are done.
+At this point, you can update `nixpkgs.url` in the flakes to the new release.